Developer Guide

 - The

-. - Modify the first entry in the data file, by deleting the word “Name” from it.
+datafiles can be found in the data folder of the repository, and will be namedaddressbook. - Modify the first entry in the data file, by deleting the word “Name” from it.

 - Restart the application.
 Expected: TAPA will display an empty list.